sacor10/lightinuputah/NETLIFY_SETUP.md

 ## CORS Configuration

-The function includes CORS headers to allow cross-origin requests from your Heroku domain.
+The function includes CORS headers to allow cross-origin requests from your Netlify domain.

 ## Error Handling